-You’re no Ansel Adams, but you still want to document your family’s inaugural ski trip and your kid’s first steps.
-And sure, you can share your memories on social media sites, but that’s no replacement for holding printed photos, physical objects you can put in a frame or post on the fridge, courtesy of an instant photo printer.
+You’re no Ansel Adams, but you still want to document your family vacations and your kid’s first steps.
+And sure, you can share your photos on social media sites, but that’s no replacement for holding printed photos, physical objects you can put in a frame or post on the fridge, courtesy of an instant photo printer.

-Yes, you could send your digital photos to online printing services (or hit your local drugstore and its inevitably clunky and usually broken photo printer) and wait for them to arrive weeks later.
-But we’re all about immediate gratification, and that’s why a photo printer is a beautiful investment.
-You can choose a desktop photo printer model that churns out vibrant pictures, or a portable photo printer unit that’s like a Polaroid for your backpack.
+There are plenty of online printing services that will mail you your photos, and the neighborhood drugstore might still have a photo printing kiosk or two.
+But we’re all about immediate gratification, and that’s why a photo printer is a great investment.
+You can choose a desktop photo printer model that churns out vibrant pictures, or a portable photo printer unit that will let you print on the go.